RafidMuhymin/astro-spa/README.md

 Default: `false`

-Whether or not the code the should be beautified.
-If true then the code will beautified and if false then the code will be minified using terser.
+Whether or not the code should be beautified.
+If true then the code will be beautified and if false then the code will be minified using terser.

 ### cache